Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### RAID (Redundant Array of Independent Disks)

-RAID is a technology to ensure data redundancy by using multiple disks.
+RAID is a technology to use multiple disks as a single logical disk to improve performance and/or redundancy.

 - **RAID 0** : data striping over multiple disks to increase performance, no data duplication
 - **RAID 1** : provide redundancy by mirroring the data identically on 2 hard disks